Hecke orbits on Shimura varieties of Hodge type: Introduction

-Let $X$ be a smooth irreducible variety over a perfect field with a rational point $x$ (for simplicity) and let $(\mathcal{M}^{\dagger},\Phi_{\mathcal{M}^{\dagger}})$ be a semi-simple overconvergent $F$-isocrystal over $X$ with constant Newton polygon.
+Let $X$ be a smooth connected variety over a perfect field with a closed point $x\in X$ and let $(\mathcal{M}^{\dagger},\Phi_{\mathcal{M}^{\dagger}})$ be a semi-simple overconvergent $F$-isocrystal over $X$ with constant Newton polygon.
 Since the Newton polygon is constant, the associated $F$-isocrystal $(\mathcal{M},\Phi_\calM)$ admits the slope filtration.
-Let $X^{/x}:=\spf \widehat{\mathcal{O}}_{X,x}$ be the formal spectrum of the complete local ring of $X$ at $x$.
 The main result of \cite{AddezioII} tells us that the \textit{monodromy group} of $\mathcal{M}$ (Definition \ref{Def:MonodromyGroups}), denoted by $G(\calM,x)$, is the parabolic subgroup $P\subseteq G(\calM^{\dag},x)$ associated to the slope filtration.
-We refine that result for the local monodromy group at $x$. \begin{mainThm} The monodromy group $G(\calM_{X^{/x}},x)$ of the restriction of $\mathcal{M}$ to $X^{/x}$ is the unipotent radical of the monodromy group $G(\calM,x)$ of $\mathcal{M}$ over $X$. \end{mainThm} When $\mathcal{M}$ is the crystalline Dieudonn\'e-module of an ordinary $p$-divisible group, then this result is proved by Chai in \cite{ChaiOrdinary}, by doing explicit computations with Serre--Tate coordinates.
-Our proof builds instead on the techniques developed in \cite{AddezioII} and uses new descent results for isocrystals from \cites{DrinfeldCrystals,MatthewDescent}.
-Since $X^{/x}$ is geometrically simply connected, each isocrystal underlying an isoclinic $F$-isocrystal over $X^{/x}$ is trivial by Theorem 6 of \cite{BerthelotMessing}.
-This already implies that $G(\calM_{X^{/x}},x)$ is unipotent.
-To relate $G(\calM_{X^{/x}},x)$ and the unipotent radical of $G(\calM,x)$ we pass through the respective generic points.
-Write $k$ for the function field of $X$ and $k_x$ for the function field of $X^{/x}$.
-We first prove in Theorem \ref{Thm:MonodromyGenericPoint} that when we pass to $\spec k$ we get the same monodromy group as the global one over $X$.
-Then we also show that if we pass instead to the separable closure of $k$ we obtain the unipotent radical of $G(\calM,x)$ (Proposition \ref{Prop:monodromy-sep-closure}).
-This means that passing to $k^{\sep}$ we kill precisely a Levi subgroup of $G(\calM,x)$.
-Subsequently, using the fact that the field extension $k\subseteq k_x$ is a separable extension such that $k$ and $k_x$ share a common (absolute) $p$-basis (Lemma \ref{Lem:comp-is-sepa}), we show that when we pass from $k^{\sep}$ to $k_x^{\sep}$ we do not get extra splitting of the slope filtration (Proposition \ref{Prop:non-splitting}).
-This is enough to prove that the local monodromy group $G(\calM_{X^{/x}},x)$ is the same as the monodromy group over $k^{\sep}$, which in turn is the unipotent radical of the monodromy group $G(\calM,x).$
+We refine that result for the local monodromy group at $x$.
+Let $X^{/x}$ be the formal completion of $X$ in $x$ and write $G(\calM^{/x},x)$ for the monodromy group of the restriction of $\calM$ to $X^{/x}$ (see Notation \ref{Not:WarningFormalMonodromy}). \begin{mainThm}[{Theorem \ref{Thm:LocalGlobalMonodromyTheorem}}] The monodromy group $G(\calM^{{/x}},x)$ of the restriction of $\mathcal{M}$ to $X^{/x}$ is the unipotent radical of the monodromy group $G(\calM,x)$. \end{mainThm} When $\mathcal{M}$ is the crystalline Dieudonn\'e module of an ordinary $p$-divisible group, this result is proved by Chai in \cite{ChaiOrdinary}.
+Our proof builds instead on the techniques developed in \cite{AddezioII} and uses new descent results for isocrystals from \cites{DrinfeldCrystals,MathewDescent}.
+Since $X^{/x}$ is geometrically simply connected, each isocrystal underlying an isoclinic $F$-isocrystal over $X^{/x}$ is trivial by \cite[Theorem 2.4.1]{BerthelotMessing}.
+This already implies that $G(\calM^{/x},x)$ is unipotent.
+To relate $G(\calM^{/x},x)$ and the unipotent radical of $G(\calM,x)$, we pass through the respective generic points.